staffly-dev/Staffly/app/client/README.md

 # Accept the commit for deploy new work (8/19 6:34 AM)
 # Accept the commit for deploy new work (8/19 6:43 AM)
 # Accept the commit for deploy new work (8/19 6:46 AM)
+# Accept the commit for deploy new work (8/19 7:27 AM)